a11ce/wargames/riftwar.md

 Open questions:

-- If a large close group charges a ranged group, the engagement is decided by a single reaction fire roll.
-Is this good?
-- Can reaction fire be coordinated?
-Should there be some benefit to having a point covered from multiple directions?
 - How does elevation work?
-- How do medium/heavy close units work?
 - All-heavy armies should be possible.
 Give each unit type a point value.

 ## Actions